courselabs/kubernetes/labs/namespaces/README.md

 Namespaces aren't just for logically grouping components, you can also enforce quotas on a namespace to limit the resources available.

 This ensures apps don't use all the processing power of the cluster, starving other apps.
-[Resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) at the namespace level work together with [resource limits and requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) at the Pod level.
+[Resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) and [limit ranges](https://kubernetes.io/docs/concepts/policy/limit-range/) at the namespace level work together with [resource limits and requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) at the Pod level.

 The Pi-calculating web app is compute-intensive, so to keep our cluster usable for other apps we'll deploy it in a new namespace with a CPU quota applied: